-School Age Division: Brass, Woodwind, String, Percussion and Vocal
+School Age Division: Brass, Woodwind, String, Percussion & Vocal

 College Age Division: Piano

-College Age Division: Brass, Woodwind, String, Percussion and Vocal
+College Age Division: Brass, Woodwind, String, Percussion & Vocal

-- Each contestant will present a concerto movement that they are prepared to perform with the St. Cloud Symphony Orchestra.
+2. Each contestant will present a concerto movement.
 All movements submitted as an entry (including cadenzas) must be prepared in their entirety, although the actual competition auditions will be limited to 8 minutes.
 Necessary cuts should be made carefully so that the judges have the opportunity to evaluate the most important segments.
 If the entry represents two movements, both movements must be represented in the audition.

 If you have questions, need more information, or if financial concerns make the application fee a problem, please contact Lucia Magney at 320-252-7276 or Lmagney@stcloudsymphony.com.

 Anthony Berndt was our 2020 Grand Prize Winner!
 The April 25, 2020 SCSO concert was cancelled due to the COVID pandemic and Anthony was unable to appear with the orchestra.

 Anthony Berndt is a Junior at Sartell High School.
 He has played the piano since the age of four, and he has had two inspirational teachers to guide him in his studies.
 He studied with Joyce Wood for seven years and has been studying with Jeanine Barrett for the past five years.
 He enjoys cross-country running, Nordic skiing, and track.
 Anthony also enjoys backpacking and being outdoors.
 He hopes to continue piano lessons throughout high school and college.

 The following students were also awarded scholarships as part of the St. Cloud Symphony Young Performers Competition, 2020!